-Ballintubber Abbey celebrations in 2016 not only marked 800 years of continuous Mass and religious services at the abbey but also encapsulated a much broader spiritual and cultural story of evolving Irishness, set to the backdrop of a close community, both secular and religious, and its many pluralistic influences.
+Ballintubber Abbey celebrated its 800 years of continuous Mass and religious services at the abbey since 1216, but also encapsulated a much broader spiritual and cultural story of evolving Irishness, set on the backdrop of a close community, both secular and religious, and its many pluralistic influences.

 We had a very insightful talk by Anne Chambers on the Lord of Mayo, Tioboid Na Long, son of Grace O’Malley.
 After the talk everyone had the opportunity to see the De Burgo Chalice and visit the tomb of Tioboid in the Sacristy.